Summary

 Fierce & subtle poison

-The symptoms of metaldehyde poisoning in hedgehogs might be easily overlooked.
-Some rescues report a wobbly, staggering or “drunk-like” movement in suspected cases of slug pellet poisoning, but this can also be caused by severe dehydration.
+While it is no longer legal to manufacture or purchase metaldehyde-containing slug bait in Britain, there are likely to be many containers leftover in sheds and garages and one anticipates that their application, particularly given that many farmers and gardeners have complained that ferric phosphate is a less effective pesticide, some application may continue "under the radar" of authorities for some time.
+Symptoms of metaldehyde poisoning in hedgehogs may also be easily overlooked, making it more difficult to identify its continued use.
+Some rescues report a wobbly, staggering or "drunk-like" movement in suspected cases of slug pellet poisoning, but this can also be caused by severe dehydration.
 In his wildlife veterinary bible, Practical Wildlife Care, the second edition of which was published in 2005, the late St. Tiggywinkles founder Les Stocker notes that metaldehyde poisoning often manifests as hyperaesthesia, where the hedgehog flinches at the slightest sound:

 "Classic signs of metaldehyde poisoning include increased heart rate, anxiety, nystagmus, panting, salivating (probably not a sign in hedgehogs, which will salivate freely when they are self-lathering), stiff-legged gait, ataxia and vomiting.
 The author's experience with hedgehogs poisoned with metaldehyde is that they show severe hypersensitivity.
 The test is to click your fingers from the other side of the room.
 A poisoned hedgehog will flinch whereas a healthy one will not.
 It may also sometimes pass faeces the colour of the slug pellets."

 Finally, do we have any idea how many hedgehogs might be killed by slug pellets each year?
-In short, no we don’t.
-The Wildlife Incident Investigation Scheme (WIIS) was setup by DEFRA and is coordinated by the Central Science Laboratory’s Wildlife Incident Unit in York with the aim of investigating “the deaths of wildlife, including beneficial insects and some pets, throughout the UK where there is evidence that pesticide poisoning may be involved.”
-Hedgehogs appear very infrequently in the WIIS reports, and from all the reports available via their website (1998-2007), there are no records of hedgehogs having been poisoned with slug pellets.
-In fact, only one record of pesticide poisoning in a hedgehog appears; two animals were poisoned by bromadiolone (rat poison) in Norfolk during September 2004 after they apparently got access to an improperly secured trap.
-The relative scarcity of hedgehogs in these reports is not unexpected: hedgehogs are small, solitary, secretive, nocturnal animals and as such they are likely to be overlooked.
+In short, no we don't.
+The Wildlife Incident Investigation Scheme (WIIS) was setup by DEFRA and is coordinated by the Central Science Laboratory's Wildlife Incident Unit in York with the aim of investigating "the deaths of wildlife, including beneficial insects and some pets, throughout the UK where there is evidence that pesticide poisoning may be involved."
+Hedgehogs appear very infrequently in the WIIS reports, and from all the reports available via their website (1998-2024), there are no records of hedgehogs having been poisoned with slug pellets.
+In fact, only two records of pesticide poisoning in a hedgehog appears: two animals were poisoned by bromadiolone (rat poison) in Norfolk during September 2004 after they apparently got access to an improperly secured trap, and one died of suspected bromadiolone poisoning in Strathclyde, Scotland, during May 2016.
+The relative scarcity of hedgehogs in these reports is perhaps not unexpected given these are small, solitary, secretive, nocturnal mammals that are easily overlooked.